noraeisner/LATTE/README.md

 - Report: Generate a pdf file at the end of the code to summarise the findings (default this is already checked).

 Quick look:
-- Generate 'quick look' plots if the background flux and centroid positions around the time of any marked transit events.
+- Generate 'quick look' plots of the background flux and centroid positions around the time of any marked transit events.
 This function will not work if no transit events have been selected.
 - Quick look of the stellar tracks and the periodogram.